praveentitusf/MLOps-Project-2025-Flower-Classification/README.md

 > We also spent a significant amount of time developing and containerizing both the backend and frontend components.
 The backend, built using FastAPI, handled prediction requests, model loading, and logging.
 The frontend, created with Streamlit, needed to be intuitive and responsive, while integrating smoothly with the backend API.
 Deploying these to Cloud Run involved learning how to write efficient Dockerfiles, manage environment variables, and troubleshoot deployment errors.

-> Integrating the frontend and backend presented additional challenges, such as CORS issues, asynchronous request handling, and ensuring real-time responsiveness.
-Debugging these issues was difficult due to scattered documentation and platform-specific behavior.
+> Integrating the frontend and backend presented additional challenges, such as asynchronous request handling and ensuring real-time responsiveness.

 > Overall, we spent the most time on creating and integrating the backend and frontend systems.
-We overcame these obstacles by dividing tasks, sharing knowledge, consulting forums, and iteratively testing each module.
+We overcame these obstacles by dividing tasks, sharing knowledge, consulting forums.
 This hands-on experience significantly improved our understanding of deploying full-stack machine learning systems on the cloud.

 ### Question 31